cosywasswa/Awesome-books/README.md

 # 📖 [Awesome Books] <a name="about-project"></a>

 **[Awesome Books is an application for adding new books to the list by Add button, removing books from the list using the remove button.
 Books list is stored in the local storage.
 The website is an SPA-Single Page Application.
-It displays the particular section accordigly when clicked on navigation bar.]**
+It displays the particular section accordigly when clicked on navigation bar and supports modules using ES6.]**

 ## 🛠 Built With <a name="built-with"></a>